 How It Affects the U.S. Economy

 The United States has a highly skilled and mobile labor force that responds quickly to changing business needs.
-Almost 30 percent of the labor force has at least a college degree.
+Almost 30 percent of the labor force has at least some level of college or associate degree.
 Only 7.7 percent did not attain a high school diploma.
 That level of education is better than 25 years ago.

 But U.S. investment in its human capital has slipped.
-For example, U.S. students' math skills have declined since 2000.
-At the same time, those in Japan, Poland, and Ireland have improved.
-As a result, U.S. test scores have fallen below the global average.
+For example, U.S. students' math skills have remained roughly stable since 2000.
+At the same time, those in other countries have improved.
+As a result, U.S. math test scores have fallen below the global average.

 Labor mobility is much higher in the United States than in other developed countries.
 Americans are three times as likely as Europeans to move to find a better job.
 These mobile workers have greater flexibility to negotiate wages, change employers, and start businesses.

 Immigration means the U.S. labor force is more culturally diverse than in other countries.
 Diversity in the workforce brings fresh perspectives based on different experiences.
 It has created lots of innovation, especially in technology.
 That diversity helps make Silicon Valley the world's leading tech center.